Communications, Signals & Information Technology Functional Group

 • Responsible for updating AREMA C&S Manual Parts that are related to the installation and maintenance of warning systems.

-• Develop pathway grade crossing warning device layout recommendations, including the use of swing gates, and other pedestrian treatments.
+• Develop a recommended practice for the layout and coverage of vehicle detection sub-systems • Develop pathway grade crossing warning device layout recommendations, including the use of swing gates, and other pedestrian treatments.
 This effort needs to be coordinated with the standards and guidance recommendations being made in the pending MUTCD.

-• Monitor FRA Activation Failure data to determine if changes in recommended practices are warranted to reduce malfunctions (on-going assignment).
+• Monitor FRA Activation Failure data to determine if changes in recommended practices are warranted to reduce malfunctions (on-going assignment)

 Subcommittee 3: Warning System Equipment.